jrihon/thesis/chapters/06_appendix/appendix.typ

   supplement: [Appendix],
   image("../01_chapter/figures/suppl_inf_diffEnergy.svg", width: 100%),
   caption: [
     All the PESs (@fig-PESALL) are compared against the GSQ, returning the results of a ∆∆E PES.
-Ranges from [0. $arrow.r$ 3.0] kcal/mol .
-The bottom row is rather monochromous because the scale of the plot has been magnified, with respect to the scale in @fig-diffErelRMSD A. The bottom right square is the GSQ, which depicts a flat off-white colour equal to the value of zero.
+Ranges from [-3.0 $arrow.r$ 3.0] kcal/mol .
+The bottom row is rather monochromous because the scale of the plot has been magnified in @fig-diffErelRMSD A. with respect to this figure The bottom right square is the GSQ, which depicts a flat off-white colour equal to the value of zero.
   ]
 ) <fig-supplementary-deltaEnergy>